AlGepe/OmniSnippets_JS/docs/stdCustomJS/pieChart.rst

 .. _pieChart:
-Hot to create a pie Chart
+How to create a pie Chart
 =========================

 In this section we will show you how to create a **Pie Chart**.
 We already created a simple example in :ref:`addChart<addchart>`, but now we will take a look at how real data is created and displayed from input values.